 There are many small islands around the north and the south of the province, 67 of which have been identified and named.
 In 1525, with Portuguese assistance, three small rock fortresses were built overlooking the waters of Lake Limboto.
 Still in place today, the Fort Otonaha complex has commanding views.

 The people of Gorontalo achieved independence from Dutch rule in 1942.
-The fight was against colonialism was led by guerrilla, freedom fighter and nationall hero Nani Wartabone, who forced out the occupying Japanese during World War II.
+The fight was against colonialism was led by guerrilla, freedom fighter and national hero Nani Wartabone, who forced out the occupying Japanese during World War II.
 Since the city escaped Allied bombings during the war, a number of Dutch-colonial era buildings are still intact.
 Although many are in poor condition, Gorontalo City still has that distinctive colonial appearance.

-After Indonesia proclaimed its independence in 1945, Gorontalo became part of the province of North Sulawesi, but in the year 2000 Gorontalo a separate province.
+After Indonesia proclaimed its independence in 1945, Gorontalo became part of the province of North Sulawesi, but in the year 2000 Gorontalo become a separate province.

 The province is divided into five districts and one city.
 These are Boalemo, Bone Bolango, Gorontalo, Pohuwato, and North Gorontalo, and Gorontalo City, which is also the province’s capital city.